 Key Employment Stats:

-- GDP of South Bend–Mishawaka is nearly $15.3 billion, according to the Federal Reserve Bank of St. Louis, and has grown by about 31% over the past ten years.
+- GDP of South Bend–Mishawaka is over $15.5 billion, according to the Federal Reserve Bank of St. Louis, and has grown by over 33% over the past decade.

 - Industry sectors with the largest number of employees include trade and transportation, private education and health services, government, manufacturing, and professional business services.

 - Major employers in South Bend include University of Notre Dame, supermarket operator Msm Holdco, Saint Joseph Regional Medical Center and Beacon Medical Group, military and commercial vehicle manufacturer AM General, Air Wisconsin Airlines, and Honeywell International.